 Taking care of your mental health

 These are stressful times, so it’s more important than ever to pay attention to your mental health.
-Here are some tips to help you manage any anxiety and worry caused by the COVID-19 outbreak.
+Here are some tips to help you manage any anxiety and worry caused by the latest lockdown.

 Limit your news intake